SnailNail/xcxtool/README.md

   equivalent config setting.
 By setting this flag, any `--include` or `--exclude` arguments will be appended to the configured ranges, rather than replacing them.

+## `xcxtool monitor`
-* `--monitor-cemu`, `-m` (no config file option): Continuously monitor Cemu memory, rather than comparing save files.
+Like `xcxtool compare`, but continuously monitor Cemu memory rather than comparing save files.
 In this mode, included/excluded ranges are relative to the start of in-memory save data.
 This means that the results of save data comparison and memory monitoring are directly comparable.
 Cemu must already be running and emulating the game when this command is run, otherwise it will fail.

+Optionally, gameplay can be recording simultaneously with monitoring via [OBS Studio][OBS].
+This will also produce a simple log of changes in JSON format that can be processed later.

+For gameplay recording, OBS Studio must be installed, configured to record Cemu and must have the Websocket interface enabled, and must be running when the command is executed.
+OBS settings for xcxtool are described below.

+### configuration
+Settings should be in the `[monitor]` table.

+* The `include` and `exclude` config options (and their command-line equivalents) have the same meaning an affect as in the `compare` subcommand, so see the documentation there for details
-* `--record`, `-r`: Simultaneously record gameplay while monitoring using OBS Studio.
-If `--monitor-cemu` is not set, this option will have no effect.
+* `--record`, `-r`: Only available on the command line.
+Simultaneously record gameplay while monitoring using OBS Studio.
 As noted above, OBS Studio must be installed, configured and running and have the websocket server interface enabled.
 * `obs_host` (`--obs-host`): Set the hostname of the OBS Websocket.
 Defaults to `localhost`
 * `obs_port` (`--obs-port`): Set the OBS websocket port.
 Default is 4455